 Preservative free wine brands:

-There are a number of Australian wineries that are producing preservative free wine for various reasons.
+There are a number of Australian wineries that are producing wines without preservative 220 in for various reasons.
 Some of the wineries I have come across in my travels include:

 - Battle of Bosworth (McLaren Vale, SA)